The change control procedure ensures changes to the design, manufacture or labeling of products is controlled in accordance with regulations.

 This procedure applies to any medicla device that has been released for manufacture and to any changes to the manufacturing processes or supplier that will result in a change to product or process documentation or that otherwise may potentially have an impact on product characteristics or safety.
 This procedure meets the requirements of ISO 13485:2016/Amd 2021, SOR 98/282, and Regulation (EU) 2017/745.

 Please note: This product will be delivered to the email address provided in the shopping cart transaction.
 After the transaction is verified, please check your email for the download.

 To review a sample Medical Device Academy procedure click below:

 About the Author

-Rob has 20+ years of experience in the medical device industry and another 10 years of experience in biotech manufacturing validation and scale-up.
-He is a UConn graduate in Chemical Engineering.
-He was Director of Quality and Regulatory Affairs at four different medical device start-ups, and in 2004 he was co-founder and President/CEO of a laparoscopic imaging company.
-His quality management system expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certification.
-From 2009-2012, he was a lead auditor and instructor for BSI–one of the largest Notified Bodies in Europe.
-Today Rob is co-founder and President of Medical Device Academy, a full-service quality and regulatory consulting firm that specializes in helping start-up medtech companies get their first device or IVD product to market.
+Robert Packard is a regulatory consultant with 25+ years of experience in the medical device, pharmaceutical, and biotechnology industries.
+He is a graduate of UConn in Chemical Engineering.
+Robert was a senior manager at several medical device companies—including the President/CEO of a laparoscopic imaging company.
+His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certification.
+From 2009-2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
+Robert’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications, and 510(k) submissions.
 The most favorite part of his job is training others.
 He can be reached via phone 802.258.1881 or email.
 You can also follow him on Google+, LinkedIn or Twitter.